 - Counsel to help her reach the decision she will least regret.

-- Ask her to consider the alternatives (eg, adoption); ask about her partner (but note that the partner cannot consent to, or refuse, termination).
+- Ask her to consider the alternatives (eg, adoption); ask about her partner (but note that the partner cannot consent to, or refuse, TOP).

-- Screen for chlamydia (25% postoperative salpingitis if untreated).
+- Screen for chlamydia (10-13% of women attending abortion services screen positive for chlamydia.
+25% of these would get postoperative salpingitis if untreated).

-- Check rhesus (Rh) status - if negative, anti-D is needed.
+- Check rhesus (Rh) status in all women - if negative, anti-D is needed.
+FBC, blood group and haemoglobinopathy screen should be checked where clinically indicated.

 Royal College of Obstetricians and Gynaecologists guidelines